blog posts

 What is the Internet speed?

-The upload speed also tells us how fast your data is transferred from the computer to the global Internet.
+The upload speed also tells us how fast your data is transferred from your computer to the global Internet.
 Here is the upload speed, which determines how fast it can be to upload images on a website or when we are making a video call.
 Is our vision clear to the other party?
 Can’t connect and disconnect?
 Or how fast the messages we send are sent on different platforms.

 What is the difference between internet speed and bandwidth?

 To give you a simple example, we should mention the highway and its cars.
 Here, the bandwidth can be given to the road and the vehicles passing by.
-The more cars (data) increase, the more traffic there is.
+The more cars (data) there are, the more traffic there is.
 This is the case when, for example, you make a video call, your children connect to an internet class, and your wife connects to an internet meeting.
 It is not clear.

 What is the difference between LAN and WAN?

-It can be said that the speed of data transfer in LAN is higher, while the rate of data transfer in WAN is lower.
+The speed of data transfer in LAN is higher, while the rate of data transfer in WAN is lower.

 LAN and WAN are computer networks in which LAN covers a small geographical area, such as a house, office, or group of buildings, at a very high speed, but WAN covers a broader area at a slower pace.